n-xiao/mable/README.md

 Check out the [Wiki](https://github.com/n-xiao/mable/wiki) to learn more!

 ## Roadmap
-All new features are paused for the time being while I work on getting the documentation setup and fix bugs.
-However, some planned features include:
- - User settings + light mode option
+ - User settings
- - Toast notifications (e.g "added new task!" or "created new folder!")
+ - In-app toast notifications
- - Undo and redo function (this one might be tough)
+ - Undo and redo function

+Development is ongoing for the next release (`v3.0.0-beta`)

 ## Contributing
 If you have an issue and/or want to contribute to the codebase, I recommend you start with reading